+DAT consists of a main algorithm, precise matches, and a number of heuristics to capture additional time.

-\subsection{Core DAT algorithm: Precise matches}
+\subsubsection{Core DAT algorithm: Precise matches}

 As the first two rows in \Cref{fig:dat_overview} depict, the core authoring of a diff starts with the initial trace of an activity that we can connect with this diff.
-Typically, this is the start of the first IDE session---most often in VS Code---in which the first Sapling commit is made that is then later connected to that diff.
-DAT ends with the final IDE session connected to the diff.
-DAT includes only the time actively working on this diff in-between the two timestamps.
-DAT is effectively a non-overlapping function of a diff, meaning that DAT(D123) $\cap$ DAT(D987) = $\emptyset$.
-We further split DAT into an author and reviewer time component.
-The core DAT algorithm prioritises precise, high-confidence matching---it omits IDE activity that does not result in a commit, or activity for commits that do not result in a diff.
+Typically, this is the start of the first IDE session---most often in VS Code---in which the first commit is made that is then later connected to that diff.
+DAT includes only the time the engineer spends actively working on this diff, as the core DAT algorithm priorities precise, high-confidence matching---it omits IDE activity that does not result in a commit, or activity for commits that do not result in a diff.
 It only operates on tools that allow such high confidence attribution: IDEs and the Phabricator Diff review tool.

-We obtain basic activity and foreground application through the privacy-aware OS-level telemetry.
-We then correlate it to commits using telemetry from the Sapling plugin.
-Sapling has the advantage of tracking the underlying repository, meaning that any interaction with it (e.g., also from the command line) is captured.
+We obtain basic activity and foreground application (the application window in focus) through OS-level telemetry.
+We then correlate it to commit events using telemetry from the Sapling plugin inside the IDE.
+For authors of a diff, we only consider \emph{modifying} commit events (e.g., {\tt commit} or {\tt amend}); for reviewers, we only consider \emph{non-modifying} events (e.g., a checkout).
+Meta's version control generates a new, unique commit hash even when modifying an existing commit and it does not allow rewriting of history.
+The Sapling plugin in the IDE talks to a host-wide Sapling server to which all Sapling client calls are routed.
+This has the advantage of tracking the underlying repository as a singleton, meaning that any interaction with it, be it from inside or outside the IDE (e.g., also from the command line), is captured.